abstractlyZach/reZIDE/README.md

 for more details on how to write a TOML file.
 I recommend drawing out the [i3 tree structure](https://i3wm.org/docs/userguide.html#_tree) and then typing each node into a toml file as you do a [depth-first traversal](https://en.wikipedia.org/wiki/Depth-first_search).

+This IDE divides the screen into 3 major sections with a 25-50-25 ratio.
+The middle and right sections each have a terminal and the left section is split 60-40 into 2 terminals.

 ```toml
 split = "horizontal"